mckennapsean/dissertation/content/02-background.md

 ![
-  A model for the human-centered design process.
+  Model for the human-centered design process.
   Lloyd and Dykes adapted a process model [@Lloyd2011] to illustrate traditional engineering design processes (left), as well as more creative processes (right, in red).
 This development cycle further highlights the need for a